 The processor itself represents the process or function of the computer.
 The motherboard can hold small programs and perform small operations like BIOS setup, boot manager, etc, through the CMOS battery.

 However, the motherboard can’t perform the operations that are required by the operating system.
-Hence we consider the processor as one of the compulsory components in a computer.
+Hence we consider the processor as one of the compulsory components of a computer.

 What happens when a motherboard comes with a built-in processor?